MoraisIgor/SlidingDrawer/README.md

 </LinearLayout>
 ```

-Set the width (or height) of the SlidingDrawer to wrap_content if you want it to deploy only as necessary to show the content (vs. completely up or left).
+Set the width (or height) of the SlidingDrawer to `wrap_content` if you want it to deploy only as necessary to show the content (vs. completely up or left).

-If you want the handle to change while depending on the drawer status (moving, closed, open)
+If you want the handle to change while depending on the drawer status (moving, closed, open), use a state drawable.
+The state of the handle view is set to `activated` while the drawer moves and to `selected` when the slider if fully opened.

 ##### In Code